script-fu/artbox/content/hub/guides/folder/GitLab-CI.md

 **GitLab** provides built-in CI/CD features through its `.gitlab-ci.yml` file.
 This file, placed in the root of your repository, tells GitLab how to build and test your project.
 It defines stages and scripts that are run in a clean environment every time changes are pushed.

 This document outlines how GitLab CI/CD works, including the role of the `.gitlab-ci.yml` file, shell scripts, and external tools like Meson and Ninja.
+The Artbox CI system has been specifically aligned with the official GIMP master CI approach for consistency and reproducibility.

+For detailed technical documentation of the Artbox CI build process, see [README-CI.md](https://gitlab.gnome.org/pixelmixer/artbox/-/blob/artbox/build/linux/appimage/README-CI.md) in the repository.

 ## GitLab CI/CD Basics